alandmoore/admbrowser/README.rst

 Bugs and Limitations
 ====================

-- SSL certificate handling is limited; I'd like the ability to add self-signed certificates, but I don't know how to accomplish this yet.
-Right now you get "strict" or "ignore", which is not as flexible as one might wish.
 - There is no password dialog when a page requests authentication.
 You can set a single user/password set in the config file to be sent whenever a site does request it, or provide auth credentials in the URL (in a bookmark/start_url).
-- Mime type handling is a little rough still, and you're bound to get 404 or network errors attempting to download documents when it's disabled.

 If you find bugs, please report them as an "issue" at the project's github page: http://github.com/alandmoore/admbrowser/issues.
 If your "bug" is really a feature request, see below.

 The following issues showed up with the port from QtWebKit to QtWebEngine:

 - "privacy_mode" doesn't work.
 The option to enable privacy mode no longer exists in QtWebEngine.
-- Plugins can't be disabled.
-Again, not a setting in QtWebEngine.
+- Plugins don't work at all.
+There is no Flash support whatsoever, because QtWebEngine doesn't support NPAPI plugins and doesn't include Pepper Flash.
 - The handling of downloaded files is all broken.
-There's not yet a way to do this in QtWebEngine.
+There's not yet a way to do this in QtWebEngine (supposed to arrive in Qt5.5)
+- Certificate Errors result in the page just not loading.
+No errors are logged or anything.
+This is due to QtWebEngine behavior, hopefully it will be fixed in future versions of the library.
 - Probably much more that hasn't been tested yet.

 Contributing
 ============

-Contributions are welcome, so long as they are consistent with the spirit and intent of the browser -- that is, they are features useful in a kiosk situation, and keep the browser simple to configure.
+Contributions are welcome, so long as they are consistent with the spirit and intent of the browser -- that is, they are features useful in a kiosk, signage, or other lock-down situation, and keep the browser simple to configure.
 I would also prefer that changes to features or behavior are opt-in (require a switch to enable them), unless it just makes no sense to do it that way.

 Coding Standards
 ----------------